Nene Raju Nene Mantri

 Nene Raju Nene Mantri is a 2017 Indian Telugu-language political action drama film written and directed by Teja, featuring Rana Daggubati and Kajal Aggarwal in the lead roles along with Catherine Tresa, Navdeep, and Ashutosh Rana in other pivotal roles.

 Production began in April 2016 and principal photography commenced in October 2016 in Karaikudi.
 The teaser was released on June 6, coinciding with the 81st birthday anniversary of D. Ramanaidu, Rana's grandfather.
 A special teaser celebrating 50 films of Kajal Aggarwal was released on her birthday, June 19.
 The film was dubbed in Hindi as Main Hi Raja Main Hi Mantri, Tamil as Naan Aanaiyittaal and Malayalam as Raaja Kireedam.
 The Tamil version featured scenes re-shot with local actors.

-It released on 11 August 2016 to positive reviews.
+It released on 11 August 2017 to positive reviews and was considered as a comeback film for Teja.
 The film was a blockbuster at the box office.

 Plot

 Jogendra, a money lender, and Radha are a happily married couple; however, they do not have any children.
 When Radha finally gets pregnant, they are overjoyed.
 When they go to the temple to pray for the well-being of the baby, Radha lights a holy lamp.
 Sarpanch, the leader of the village that they live in, comes along to the temple with his wife.
 His wife sees that Radha lit the lamp and becomes infuriated as she is always the one who does it.
 She pushes Radha down the steps of the temple, and Radha has a miscarriage.
 Both Radha and Jogendra are devastated.

 Jogendra goes to Sarpanch's house and persuades him to let him join in his political campaign.
 Jogendra cleverly wins, and this angers Sarpanch.
 Sarpanch tries to kill Jogendra, but Jogendra shoots Sarpanch when he mentions that he will also kill Radha.
-Later, Hema Chander, the policeman who was to give Jogendra an FIR copy for killing Sarpanch in defense, asks him for Rs.
+Later, Hema Chander, the policeman who was to give Jogendra an FIR copy for killing Sarpanch in self-defense, asks him for Rs.
 5 million for his sister's marriage in return.
 Jogendra, however, is not willing to give the amount.
 He then takes Hema Chander's pistol, shoots his hands, and puts the blame on Hema Chander.
 MLA Choudappa, who was supporting Jogendra for his party, asks him an amount of Rs.
 1 crore and takes the FIR copy.
 When Jogendra tells Choudappa that he is unable to arrange the money, Choudappa asks Jogendra to send Radha to his guest house.
 Upon hearing this, a frustrated Jogendra kills Choudappa.
 After Choudappa's death, he stands in the MLA election and defeats Choudappa's brother (who was his opposite party candidate in the election) by framing him that he killed his brother to become MLA.
 He also makes Choudappa's wife believe it and have her support him.
 With the help of sympathy, he wins the election.